jcustenborder/kafka-connect-spooldir/README.rst

   * Default: []
   * Importance: low

+``csv.schema.name``
+  Fully qualified name for the schema.
+This setting is ignored if csv.schema is set.

+  * Type: string
+  * Default: ""
+  * Importance: low

 ``csv.separator.char``
   The character that seperates each field.
 Typically in a CSV this is a , character.
 A TSV would use \t.